-Collaborative Online International Learning (COIL) allows a U.S.-based classroom to connect with a class at a college or university abroad, and work together on one or various assignments.
+Collaborative Online International Learning (COIL) is a form of virtual exchange founded by Professor Jon Rubin at SUNY.
+Since 2006, the SUNY COIL Center has been a leader in this field.
+COIL allows a U.S.-based classroom to connect with a class at a college or university abroad, and work together on one or various assignments.
 Faculty and students will have increased opportunities to enhance their global and cross-cultural knowledge with international peers.

 Getting started with COIL